Moses in rabbinic literature: King in Ethiopia

 The fugitive Moses went to the camp of King Nikanos, or Kikanos, of Ethiopia, who was at that time besieging his own capital, which had been traitorously seized by Balaam and his sons and made impregnable by them through magic.
-Moses joined the army of Nikanos, and the king and all his generals took a fancy to him, because he was courageous as a lion and his face gleamed like the sun.
+Moses joined the army of Nikanos, and the king and all his generals took a fancy to him because he was as courageous as a lion, and his face gleamed like the sun.

-When Moses had spent nine years with the army King Nikanos died, and the Hebrew was made general.
+When Moses spent nine years in the army, King Nikanos died, and the Hebrews were made general.
 He took the city, driving out Balaam and his sons Jannes and Jambres, and was proclaimed king by the Ethiopians.
 He was obliged, in deference to the wishes of the people, to marry Nikanos' widow, Adoniya, with whom he did not, however, cohabit.
 Miriam and Aaron spoke against Moses on account of the Cushite (Ethiopian) woman whom he had married.
-He became king at age 27, and ruled Ethiopia for 40 years, during which he considerably increased the power of the country.
-After forty years his wife, Queen Adoniya, accused him before the princes and generals of not having cohabited with her during the many years of their marriage, and of never having worshiped the Ethiopian gods.
-She called upon the princes not to suffer a stranger among them as king, but to make her son by Nikanos, Munahas or Munakaros, king.
-The princes complied with her wishes, but dismissed Moses in peace, giving him great treasures.
+He became king at age 27 and ruled Ethiopia for 40 years, considerably increasing the country's power.
+After forty years, his wife, Queen Adoniya, accused him before the princes and generals of not having cohabited with her during the many years of their marriage and of never having worshiped the Ethiopian gods.
+She called upon the princes not to suffer a stranger among them as king but to make her son by Nikanos, Munahas, or Munakaros, king.
+The princes complied with her wishes but dismissed Moses in peace, giving him great treasures.
 Moses, now 67 years old, went from Ethiopia to Midian.

-According to Josephus' account of this story (see Moses in hellenistic literature), after Moses' marriage to the daughter of the Ethiopian king, he did not become King of Ethiopia, but led his troops back to Egypt, where he remained.
-The Egyptians and even Pharaoh himself were envious of his glorious deeds, fearing also that he might use his power to gain dominion over Egypt.
-They therefore sought how they might assassinate him; and Moses, learning of the plot, fled to Midian.
+According to Josephus's account of this story (see Moses in Hellenistic literature), after Moses's marriage to the daughter of the Ethiopian king, he did not become King of Ethiopia but led his troops back to Egypt, where he remained.
+The Egyptians and even the Pharaoh were envious of his glorious deeds, fearing that he might also use his power to gain dominion over Egypt.
+They, therefore, sought how they might assassinate him, and Moses, learning of the plot, fled to Midian.
 This narrative of Josephus' agrees with two aggadic accounts, according to which Moses fled from Egypt directly to Midian, not staying in Ethiopia at all.
-These accounts are as follows: (1) Moses lived for twenty years in Pharaoh's house; he then went to Midian, where he remained for sixty years, when, as a man of eighty, he undertook the mission of liberating Israel.
+These accounts are as follows: (1) Moses lived for twenty years in Pharaoh's house; he then went to Midian, where he remained for sixty years when he undertook the mission of liberating Israel as a man of eighty years.
 (2) Moses lived for forty years in Pharaoh's house; thence he went to Midian, where he stayed for forty years until his mission was entrusted to him.